Bishop-Louis-Reicher/blr-music/README.md

 # Music

-# Here is radio stations hosted on a site, so we can embed them on the student portal
+# Here are radio stations on custom pages, so we can embed them on our own music portal